aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

 ### Basic Annotations Analysis

 The basic annotations analysis attempts to find characteristics of the annotation such as number (and proportion) of classes as well as the values of the bounding boxes/ masks.

-This is useful because it helps determine what type of metrics should be used, how the data (images) should be split and how much training needs to be done.
+This is useful because it helps determine what type of metrics should be used, how the data (images) should be split.
+For metrics, the usual case for this is error analysis of model performance on bounding box sizes.
+For example, if the bboxes/masks are mostly large objects among all the images, it is clear that the model will do well.
+However, if the annotations are small, then the model will inevitably struggle.
+Hence, the AI Engineer will pay attention to certain metrics more, such as mAP with Area=Large.

-Guiding Questions -
+The data split refers to how one might partition the data for training/validating/testing the model.
+Generally, all sets will need equal proportions of the bbox size (small/medium/large) and class distribution.
+In the ideal scenario, these proportions are easy to split by random, but it is extremely rare.
+Thus, by performing EDA on the annotations, the Engineer will have a better idea on how the data split can be done.

+With these considerations in mind, these are some guiding questions when performing EDA on annotations:
 1. How many instances of each classes are there?
 1. Bounding Box - what is width and height distribution overall and per class?
 1. Bounding Box - what is the overall size (W*H) overall and per class?